-Of course, this can completely depend on whether your site uses WooCommerce, WPML, or whether you’re using Cloudflare free vs. paid.
-I’m still using the free plan but pay for APO/Argo.
+Here are recommended Cloudflare settings to use as a baseline.
+Of course, this can depend on whether your site uses WooCommerce, WPML, or whether you’re using Cloudflare free vs. paid.

 DNS: Use Cloudflare’s DNS – Cloudflare is one of the fastest, most reliable DNS providers on dnsperf.com.
 Others like GoDaddy/NameCheap can be slow and cause latency.
 To switch your DNS to Cloudflare, sign up for Cloudflare through their website, add your website, and change nameservers to Cloudflare’s in your domain registrar.
 Some hosts let you activate Cloudflare in their dashboard in 1-click, but this doesn’t give you access to Cloudflare’s full dashboard.
-Since DNS/network latency is part of TTFB, using a fast DNS is critical and can be tested in KeyCDN.
+Since DNS & network latency are part of TTFB, using a fast DNS is critical and can be tested in KeyCDN.

 CDN: Change Your Website To Proxied – go to Cloudflare’s DNS settings and change your website from DNS only to “proxied” which turns it orange.
 Proxying traffic through Cloudflare is needed to use APO, Argo, load balancing, Zaraz, and other Cloudflare features.
 But it does not cache HTML (that’s what APO or a cache everything page rule is for).
 There are several benefits to the CDN: you’re offloading bandwidth to Cloudflare’s 250+ data centers (saved bandwidth is shown in your Analytics tab).
 It reduces the geographical distance between your server/visitors, and it minimizes requests to your origin server.
 While Cloudflare is usually not the fastest CDN option on cdnsperf.com, it opens up other Cloudflare features which can typically optimize your site better than other CDNs, which is especially true if you plan on using Cloudflare’s paid plans.

-SSL: Full Strict – best security out of all options when using HTTPS (except on enterprise plans).
+SSL: Full Strict – best security of all options when using HTTPS (except on enterprise plans).

 Edge Certificate: paid users can upload SSL to Cloudflare to eliminate SSL/TLS at the edge.